In summary:

-What separates the brands that catch this early from the ones that read it in a quarterly sales report is simple: research.
+What separates the brands that catch that shift early from the ones that read about it in a quarterly sales report is simple: research.

-Specifically, structured, ongoing market research that maps how consumers discover, evaluate, buy, and remain loyal to CPG products, and tracks the factors that cause them to leave.
+Specifically, structured, ongoing research that maps how consumers discover, evaluate, buy, and stay loyal to consumer goods products, and flags the moments that push them toward a competitor.

-At Drive Research, we have conducted CPG market research for food and beverage brands, dairy companies, beverage manufacturers, produce companies, and retail brands nationwide.
-The patterns we see in that work inform everything in this guide.
+At Drive Research, we have run CPG market research for food and beverage brands, dairy companies, beverage manufacturers, produce companies, and retailers nationwide.
+The patterns in this guide come straight out of that work.

 What is Customer Journey Mapping for CPG Brands?